mxschmitt/pytest-playwright/README.md

 ### `--browser`

-Per default, the tests run on all the browsers.
+By default, the tests run on the Chromium browser.
 You can pass multiple times the `--browser` flag to run it on different browsers or a single time to run it only on a specific browser.

 Possible values: `chromium`, `firefox`, `webkit`

 ### `--headful`

-Per default, the tests run in headless mode.
+By default, the tests run in headless mode.
 You can pass the `--headful` CLI flag to run the browser in headful mode.